BP Renegades triumph in Panorama semis, aims for top prize

 Defending champions Desperadoes were part of a three-way tie in ninth place with NLCB Fonclaire and the Nutrien Silver Stars with all three earning 262 points.

-Hadco Phase II Pan Groove’s performance of We Come Out to Party earned them third place in the large steelband category of the Panorama semifinals at Queen’s Park Savannah, Port of Spain on Sunday. – Andrea De Silva
+Hadco Phase II Pan Groove’s performance of We Come Out to Party earned them third place in the large steelband category of the Panorama semifinals at Queen’s Park Savannah, Port of Spain on Sunday.
+Photo by Andrea De Silva

 On February 2 it was reported that Desperadoes tied in 12th place with the Tobago Bucooneers.